govau/design-system-components/FAQ.md

 ### Who can use the components?
-The components is built for everyone.
+The components are built for everyone.
 We want government and private sector to embrace the components.
 It aims to solve common usability and accessibility problems in a simple and robust way.